Ruggedness, Resiliency, and Resplendence Resonate Throughout 2017 Excellence Awards

 The Place Alta Vista Pergola is a symbolic representation of the new eco-friendly suburban development.
 The ring pergola has a Voronoi distribution design, representing the balance and equality necessary to meet the vision of sustainability for the new neighborhood.
 The natural occurring zinc of the hot-dip galvanized coating assures a long service life, especially with the duplex paint system proving even greater durability.
 The Place Alta Vista Pergola symbolizes a better way to develop our cities with hot-dip galvanized steel taking its rightful place in this hallmark of sustainable development.

 A number of projects did their best to utilize hot-dip galvanizing for both its rugged resiliency and illustrious appearance.
-One such example is the McKinney Aquatics Center in Texas which took home the Recreation & Entertainment award.
+One such example is the Apex Centre in McKinney, Texas which took home the Recreation & Entertainment award.
 The Apex Centre, an 80,000 square foot facility, was developed to provide a practical, safe, and fun escape for the community.
 It houses a gymnasium, sports courts, elevated track, child care, classrooms, locker rooms, and a 10,000 square foot pool.
 Expected to be a cornerstone of the community for both current and future generations, it was paramount to build the facility in a sustainable manner.
 As the backbone of the Apex Center, hot-dip galvanized steel will protect the heart of the McKinney community for generations.

 Another project coupling the resiliency and resplendency of hot-dip galvanized steel is the Building & Architecture winner – Rubb USA Aircraft Hangar at Rockford International Airport.
 This project displays the versatility of hot-dip galvanizing by combining beautiful design work with practical engineering to provide adequate space for maintenance and repairs on aircraft.
 The hangar is fitted with a five-panel mega door with pivoting mullions to allow access up to an Airbus A380 jet.
 The structures contain 1,100 tons of hot-dip galvanized columns, beams, and peripheral steel which will provide cost effective, long-term corrosion protection.